America's youngest congresswoman launches term with radical plan - AFP | This Kiji

 The daughter of hardscrabble working-class parents, the 29-year-old New Yorker was working toward making good on a campaign promise.

-"People are going to have to pay their fair share of taxes," she told CBS television's "60 Minutes," in excerpts released ahead of its Sunday broadcast.
+"People are going to have to pay their fair share of taxes," she told CBS television's "60 Minutes" on Sunday.

 "But once you get to, like, the tippy tops, on your 10 millionth dollar, sometimes you see tax rates as high as 60 or 70 percent.
 That doesn't mean all $10 million are taxed at an extremely high rate.
 But it means that as you climb up this ladder you should be contributing more."